jklynch/mr-fitty/README.tex.md

 ## Overview

-XANES spectrum fitting is a basic application of linear least squares: given the spectrum of an unknown sample and a library of reference specta find the combination of references that best fit the unknown.
-Fitting each individual group of references to the unknown is trivial, but selecting the 'best' combination of references is problematic because comparing fits with different numbers of reference spectra is not always straightforward.
+XANES spectrum fitting is a basic application of linear least squares: given the spectrum of an unknown sample and a library of reference spectra find the combination of references that best fits the unknown.
+Fitting each individual group of references to the unknown is simple, but selecting the 'best' combination of references is problematic because comparing fits with different numbers of reference spectra is not always straightforward.

-A very simple example illustrates the difficulty.
-Consider the case of two reference spectra being fit to an unknown spectrum.
+A trivial example illustrates the difficulty.
+Consider the case of an unknown spectrum being fit to a library of two reference spectra.
-Call unknown X and the references A and B. There are three combinations of references to be tested: {A}, {B}, and {A, B}.
+Call the unknown X and the references A and B. We are curious to see if the unknown is composed of reference A, reference B, or a combination of the two.
+Thus are three combinations of references to be tested: {A}, {B}, and {A, B}.

-A common measure of a fit's quality is the 'mean squared error' (MSE) defined by
+A common measure of a least squares fit's quality is the 'mean squared error' (MSE) defined by

 $$MSE = \frac{1}{N} \sum_{i=1}^{N}(A_i-\hat{A}_i)^2$$

-where the $A_i$ are the unknown spectrum and $\hat{A}_i$ are the fitted spectrum.
+where the $A_i$ are the unknown spectrum and the $\hat{A}_i$ are the fitted model's values at the unknown's incident energies.

-Assume the MSE for fitting X to {A} is 0.002 and for fitting X to {B} is 0.871.
-In this case the fit to {A} seems good while the fit to {B} seems poor and if we were only testing 1-component fits the the best fit would clearly be to {A}.
-A problem arises in evaluating the goodness of the fit of X to {A,B} because the MSE for the 2-component fit will be 0.002 or less, despite the poor fit of X to {B}.
-The linear least squares method accomplishes this by assigning a high weight to A and a very low weight to B.
+Assume the MSE for the fit of X to {A} is 0.02 and for the fit of X to {B} is 0.40.
+In this case the fit to {A} seems good while the fit to {B} seems poor, and if we were only testing 1-component fits the the best fit would clearly be to {A}.
+But it is possible the sample contains both references so we also fit X to {A,B} and find the MSE is 0.01.
+It seems that the 2-component fit is the best.
+But we must be aware that the least squares method is virtually guaranteed to find a better fit to {A,B} than to {A} (as measured by MSE).
+How can we decide if the fit to {A,B} is

+significantly better than the fit to {A}?

 There are methods to deal with this problem.
 MrFitty uses 'best subset selection' as described in [1].
 Rather than comparing MSE between fits, 'best subset selection' relies on a similar statistic often called 'prediction error' (PE) defined by

 $$PE = \frac{1}{N-n} \sum_{j=1}^{N-n}(A_j-\bbold{A}_j)^2$$

 where $\bb{A}$ is a model fit against $n<N$ points from the unknown spectrum and $\bb{A}_j$ are the model's predictions on the $N-n$ points that were not used in the fit, hence the name 'prediction error'.

 PE is known to be a more robust statistic than MSE, but by itself PE does not resolve the problem.
-Furthermore the PE statistic depends on the choice of held-out points, so how to choose those points?
+Furthermore the PE statistic depends on the choice of held-out points, so how will those points be selected?
 The answer is to repeat the PE calculation $T$ times, choosing the held-out points randomly each time.
 Finally, from the $T$ PE statistics calculate a 95% bootstrap confidence interval of the median.

+Returning to the simple example of fitting spectrum X to references A and B, assume the 95% confidence intervals of median PE are [] for the fit to {A}, [] for the fit to {B}, and [] for the fit to {A,B}.

 ## Requirements